 Today, financial institutions collect feedback using quantitative data (such as surveys) and qualitative data (such as secret shoppers).
 In the future, artificial intelligence will extrapolate the information from the tone of customers' voices, the time they called, and the words they used during the call.
 Regardless of the method used, it is imperative to collect feedback in a way that can be analyzed and understood.

 As survey technology continues to evolve, available tools for analysis will offer more value and create better results.
-For instance, the technology used to recognize distinct voices or accents is becoming increasingly accessible.
+For instance, the technology for recognizing distinct voices or accents is becoming increasingly accessible.
 With new technology, you can annotate an entire discussion or dialogue and then extrapolate the moments of truth.
 This means that feedback collection is easier than ever before.
 It's just a matter of getting started.

 3. Optimize feedback.

 A powerful optimization tool is like a navigation app.
 A good GPS can give you the best possible journey with few roadblocks.
-Likewise, a good optimization tool will analyze your successes and pain points and help you determine what to do next.
+Likewise, a good optimization tool will analyze customer survey feedback and help you identify areas that require attention to improve the overall customer experience.

-The No. 1 reason people say they don't respond to surveys is that they don't think it will make any difference.
-They think nobody's paying attention and it's a waste of their time.
+The #1 reason people say they don't respond to surveys is that they don't think it will make any difference.
+They think nobody is paying attention and it's a waste of their time.
 Therefore, you must convince them that their voice matters.
 Here's a sample message:

 Maximizing the effectiveness of your surveys through careful analysis of your survey results can help you make informed decisions about improving your credit union's offerings and better meet your members' needs.
 By focusing on providing an outstanding member experience, you can ensure your credit union continues to thrive long into the future.